moyaqoob/moyaqoob/README.md

 ## 🚀 About Me

-An engineer who loves to code for fun and wanna create a meaningful impact.
+An engineer who loves to code for fun

-- 🌱 **Currently learning:** Advanced WebRTC, media servers, and scalable distributed servers
+- 🌱 **Currently learning:** webrtc,
 - 👯 **Looking to collaborate on:** Open source projects, WebRTC applications, and innovative web solutions
 - 💬 **Ask me about:** React, TypeScript, WebRTC, real-time systems, and full-stack development
 - ⚡ **Fun fact:** I love exploring codebases to understand the "why" behind the code, not just the "how"